 Harry Curthrell was even stronger.
 I remember shooting in, and he did something with his hands, a quick motion, and suddenly the blue mat was where the ceiling had been, and visa versa.
 Then gravity did its thing.
 In a comic the sound would be written as: "WHUMPF!!!"

 And Bill Grayson, the worst of all.
 You get points in wrestling, for reverses, for getting on somebody's back, for holding on—"ride time"—they called it.
-You can win on points and never pin the other guy.
+You can never pin the other guy and still win on points.
 Bill would hardly do anything, and let me rack up the points, do everything but pin him—I'd be winning, I don't recall the score, say 20 to 0.
 Then they would mark the last 10 seconds of the match—I remember them tossing a rolled up towel, to signal the approaching end.
 At that point he would come to life and pin me.
 He knew that I knew that if I could hold on for those last 10 seconds I would win.
 Finally win.
 But I never held on.
 I couldn't do it.

 It seemed cruel.